ayoayco/ayoayco/README.md

 # Hi, I'm Ayo! 🙋‍♂️

-✔ Over *NINE years* of developing information systems for private businesses and government-funded projects;
+✔ Over *TEN years* of developing information systems for private businesses and government-funded projects;

 ✔ Excellent written and spoken communication skills, independent and self-motivated;